suzan-jamesono6og/notes/README.md

 - "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' - Leonardo da Vinci.
 In coding, strive for clarity and conciseness.
 Write code that's easy to read, understand, and maintain.
 Avoid unnecessary complexity; it often leads to bugs and scalability issues.
 Optimize for readability and structure, as today's complex systems require collaboration and long-term maintenance.
 Remember, a program that's hard to comprehend might be efficient today but can turn into tomorrow's nightmare."

 Also, "Premature optimization is the root of all evil (or at least most of it) in programming." - Donald Knuth.
 Focus on writing correct, clear code first; optimize only when necessary and after profiling.
 This principle helps ensure your software remains adaptable and maintainable over time."

+# 2024-01-06
+- "Today's programming wisdom: 'Simplicity is the ultimate sophistication.' — Leonardo da Vinci.
+In coding, this translates to writing clean, readable, and maintainable code that solves the problem at hand with minimal complexity.
+Always strive to reduce unnecessary abstractions, eliminate redundancy, and make your code easy to understand for others.
+Remember, you write code once, but it is read and maintained many times over."